tock/book/src/tutorials/tutorials.md

 3. **Load the Tock Kernel**.
 The next step is to program the Tock kernel onto your hardware.
-Generally, two options are supported for loading the kernel:
-   `make program` and `make flash`.
-You should likely try `make program` first.
-   Alternatively, the README file for the board should show which options are available.
 To load the kernel, run:

     ```bash
-    $ make program  # Load code via bootloader
-      -- or --      # Check the README in your board folder
-    $ make flash    # Load code via jtag
+    $ make install
     ```

     in the board directory.
 Now you have the kernel loaded onto the hardware.